hiiamboris/red-wiki/Combining-Red-and-Julia.md

 # Calling Red from Julia

-A Julia package to call Red from Julia https://github.com/joa-quim/Red.jl Currently calling graphical functions fail quietly
+A Julia package to call Red from Julia https://github.com/joa-quim/Red.jl Calling graphical functions works fine.

 # Calling a Julia function from a Red GUI defined in Julia